storacha/specs/w3-session.md

 ## Overview

-Delegating capabilities from [`did:key`] identifiers to memorable [`did:mailto`] identifiers is straightforward with UCANs due to cryptographic signatures.
-However delegation in opposite direction (from [`did:mailto`] to [`did:key`] principal) is not self-evident from the UCAN delegation and requires out-of-bound interaction like an email based authorization flow.

-To keep such UCANs delegation chains verifiable in stateless settings we propose capturing stateful information (out-of-bound authorization) in a stateless [session], represented using a UCAN delegation, that [Agent] could include in delegation proofs and avoid repeated user authorizations.
+At the high level we propose capturing stateful out-of-bound authorization in a stateless [authorization session] using a UCAN delegation, that delegate [agent] could use to proof that an [account] has delegated set of capabilities.

 ## Authorization Request

-User [agent] MAY request an authorization from the user [account] by invoking `access/authorize` capability through a trusted [oracle] facilitating out-of-bound authorization.
+User [agent] MAY request an authorization from a user [account] by invoking `access/authorize` capability through a trusted [oracle] facilitating out-of-bound authorization flow.

 ```mermaid
 sequenceDiagram